spack/spack/lib/spack/docs/basic_usage.rst

    foo@git.abcdef1234abcdef1234abcdef1234abcdef1234

 When using git reference a corresponding version may be paired to the git reference.
-This allows Spack to solve build requirements that are based on the version.
+A paired version is necessary so Spack can solve build requirements that are based on the version.
 A version can be assigned with ``[ref]=[version]`` syntax.
 There is a constraint that the specified version must be known to Spack either through the package definition, or in the configuration i.e. ``packages.yaml``.